christytan/OCI-GoldenGate/ConfigureVPN.md

 ![](./images/1200/atpd_conn.png)

+Follow detailed instructions on downloading your database credentials wallet refer to [Lab 4](ProvisionADB.md)

 You may also connect to APEX or SQL Developer Web directly from your local browser.
 Simply get the URL from the console and launch in a browser window

 ![](./images/1200/atpd_application_apex.png)